 A rare turn for Lugosi as a heroic character, The Black Cat was part of a wave of horror talkies in the 1930s, following the shared success of Dracula and Frankenstein.
-While Edgar Allan Poe's name is listed in the credits, the movie had little to do with his short story of the same name
+While Edgar Allan Poe's name is listed in the credits, the movie had little to do with his short story of the same name.

 The film was well received by critics and the public.
 On the movie review aggregation site Rotten Tomatoes, The Black Cat received an average rating from critics of 85%.
 The film was also ranked #68 on Bravo's 100 Scariest Movie Moments for its "skinning" scene.

 The Black Cat contains examples of:

-- Cruel and Unusual Death: "I'm going to skin you!
+- Cruel and Unusual Death: "That's what I'm going to do!
+Tear the skin from your body!
+Slowly!
 Bit - by - bit!
-Slowly!
 ALIVE!"

 - Downer Ending: For some at least, and for Werdegast's sake.

-- Fatal Flaw: "He has an intense, and all-consuming horror--of cats".
+- Fatal Flaw: "He has an intense, and all-consuming horror—of cats".